vsuraj156/CompAssignmentsF22/crimsonbouquet/lab.md

 >>> c.content.all()
 <QuerySet [<Article: How to Consistently VV Vape>]>
 ```
 We just created an article and added to its contributors the contributor we just created.
 You can see that this is now able to be seen in the database in two ways: our contributor is in the `contributor` set of the article, and the article is in the `content` set of the contributor.
 The reason it is called `content` from the Contributor side is because we set `related_name = "content"` earlier.
+This is the same way it is set up in the Crimson's database.

 Let's create a second article:
 ```pycon